 Despite supposed cabinet agreement on the DWA, this contentious issue led to the resignation of several ministers soon afterwards, including Brexit minister Dominic Raab (who’d replaced David Davis for four short months after Davis’s resignation in July – see above).

-A government white paper on immigration, awaited for over a year and supposedly due soon, was expected to say that free movement would end.
+A government white paper on immigration, awaited for over a year and supposedly due soon, was expected to say free movement would end.

 That would mean four more years of free movement.
 Merci beaucoup, Monsieur.

-If, as seemed likely (given the oposition to the DWA from almost every side), that vote was to fail, then things would get messy.
+If, as seemed likely (given the opposition to the DWA from almost every side), that vote was to fail, then things would get messy.
 The options would then include a second referendum, a general election – or ‘no deal‘.

 What would ‘no deal’ mean to leave voters concerned about free movement?
 No pollsters seemed to have asked.
-(Dear reader, if you know different, leave a Comment.)

 Draft political declaration: free movement to end – draft documents approved by EU